 Goodwill is not amortized; however, it is reviewed for impairment annually in the fourth quarter and/or when circumstances or other events indicate that impairment may have occurred.
-ASC 350 "Intangibles -Goodwill and Other" (ASC 350) permits entities to make a qualitative assessment of whether it is more likely than not that a reporting unit's fair value is less than its carrying amount before applying the two-step goodwill impairment test.
-Circumstances that are considered as part of the qualitative assessment and could trigger the two-step impairment test include, but are not limited to: a significant adverse change in the business climate; a significant adverse legal judgment; adverse cash flow trends; an adverse action or assessment by a government agency; unanticipated competition; decline in our stock price; and a significant restructuring charge within a reporting unit.
+ASC 350 "Intangibles-Goodwill and Other" (ASC 350) permits entities to make a qualitative assessment of whether it is more likely than not that a reporting unit's fair value is less than its carrying amount before applying the two-step goodwill impairment test.
+Circumstances that are considered as part of the qualitative assessment and could trigger the two-step impairment test include, but are not limited to: a significant adverse change in the business climate; a significant adverse legal judgment; adverse cash flow trends; an adverse action or assessment by a government agency; unanticipated competition; decline in our stock price; and a significant reporting unit.
 We define reporting units at the business segment level.
 For purposes of testing goodwill for impairment, goodwill has been allocated to our reporting units to the extent it relates to each reporting unit.

-During 2018, we early-adopted the provisions of ASU 2017-04 which simplified goodwill impairment testing by eliminating the requirement to determine the implied value of goodwill where a quantitative analysis indicates that the carrying value of the reporting unit exceeds its fair value.
+During 2018, we adopted the provisions of ASU 2017-04 which simplified goodwill impairment testing by eliminating the requirement to determine the implied value of goodwill where a quantitative analysis indicates that the carrying value of the reporting unit exceeds its fair value.

 At a minimum, we perform a quantitative goodwill impairment test in the fourth quarter of the year.
-In the fourth quarter of 2022, we performed a quantitative goodwill impairment test for our energy production reporting unit acquired in 2017.
+In the fourth quarter of 2023, we performed a quantitative goodwill impairment test for our energy production reporting unit acquired in 2017.
 We used a discounted cash flow approach to develop the estimated fair value of that reporting unit.
-Management judgment is required in developing the assumptions for the discounted cash flow more approach to develop the estimated fair value of that reporting unit.
-Management judgment is required in developing the assumptions for the amount of that reporting unit, including goodwill, exceeded the estimated fair value and there was no impairment at December 31, 2022.
-See Note 5.
-"Sale of Energy Producing Assets and Goodwill Impairment".
+Management judgment is required in developing the assumptions for the discounted cash flow model.
+An impairment would be recorded if the carrying amount of a reporting unit including goodwill exceeded the estimated fair value.
+Based on the aforementioned analysis, the carrying amount of that reporting unit, including goodwill, exceeded the estimated fair value and there was no impairment at December 31, 2023.
+See Note 6.
+"Sale of Energy Producing Assets and Goodwill impairment".

-The impairment analysis recognizes the shortening of remaining contract terms with customers without replacement and without further growth, as well as less than expected cost savings and, offset by profitability from our initiatives to optimize the long-term profitability of our various site operations, and a price peak of the Company's stock on the date of the business combination to which the goodwill relates (see also Note 5.
-"Sale of Energy Producing Assets and Goodwill Impairment").
+The impairment analysis recognizes the shortening of remaining contract terms with customers without replacement and without further growth, as well as less than expected cost savings, offset by profitability from our initiatives to optimize the long-term profitability of our various site operations and a price peak of the Company's stock on the date of the business combination to which the goodwill relates (see also Note 6."Sale of Energy Producing Assets and Goodwill Impairment").

-The discount rate, profitability assumptions, and terminal growth rate of this reporting unit were the material assumptions utilized in the discounted cash flow model used to estimate its fair value.
+The discount rate, profitability assumptions, and terminal growth rate of the Energy Production unit were the material assumptions utilized in the discounted cash flow model used to estimate its fair value.
 The discount rate reflects an estimate of our weighted-average cost of capital.